Undesirable Biases in NLP: Addressing Challenges of Measurement: Assessing the Reliability of Bias Measures

-Unfortunately, work on assessing the reliability of bias measures is scarce \shortcite<a notable exception being the work by>[on the reliability of bias measures for static word embeddings]{du_assessing_2021} --- a gap in the literature that will hopefully be addressed in the near future.
 When considering the reliability of NLP bias measures (e.g., compared to measuring height or human traits), there is an added layer of complexity, since the tested NLP models can be considered measurement tools themselves: (contextual) word embeddings are meant to capture semantic meanings of words (i.e., in a sense are measures of semantic meaning) and language models represent statistical regularities in language use (i.e., in a sense are measures of human language use).
-Consequently --- complicating the reliability evaluation of bias measures --- it is not always clear how much of the (un-)reliability of a bias measure is due to its nature or due to the (un-)reliability of its underlying model.
-For instance, words that occur infrequently in the training corpus are often unsuitable for measuring biases in word embeddings \shortcite{ethayarajh_understanding_2019,du_assessing_2021}, as the model itself has unreliable representations of the words.
+Consequently --- complicating the reliability evaluation of bias measures --- it is not always clear how much of the (un-)reliability of a bias measure is due to the measure itself or due to the (un-)reliability of the underlying embedding/language model.
+For instance, words that occur infrequently in the training corpus are often unsuitable for measuring biases in word embeddings \shortcite{du_assessing_2021,ethayarajh_understanding_2019}, as the model itself has unreliable representations of the words~\shortcite<see also e.g.>{antoniak2021bad,fang_evaluating_2022}.